ghi-electronics/Docs/software/tinyclr/loaders/ghi_bootloader.md

 ## Loading the Firmware

 ### Using TinyCLR Config
-TinyCLR Config tool includes multiple features developers need to work with TinyCLR-OS-enabled devices.
+TinyCLR Config tool includes multiple features developers need to work with TinyCLR OS-enabled devices.
 It simplifies the firmware update and it includes options for accessing the TinyCLR firmware at runtime.

-Using this tool is the recommended path; however, the manual instructions are included on this page.
+Using this tool is the recommended path; however, manual installation instructions are also included on this page.
 Read more on the [TinyCLR Config](../../tinyclr/tinyclr_config.md) page.

 ### Manually Loading the Firmware
 TinyCLR Config tool should be used to update the firmware.
 As a backup, use these instructions: